mhBrice/thesis/article3/article3.md

 widely across species.
 Climate warming had a positive influence on the presence of *B. alleghaniensis* and the abundance of *A. rubrum*, but a negative effect on the presence of *F. grandifolia* and *A. saccharum* was not affected at all.
-These disparate signals are consistent with previous work that concluded that the range limits of these four temperate species are not directly controlled by their climatic tolerances, but by fecundity, soil factors or disturbances [@drobyshev_environmental_2014; @graignic_geographical_2014;
+These disparate signals could be consistent with the findings of
+@boisvertmarsh_divergent_2019 that showed different responses to warming depending on the species and on the geographical position within a species range.
+Moreover, previous work concluded that the range limits of these four temperate species are not directly controlled by their climatic tolerances, but by fecundity, soil factors or disturbances [@drobyshev_environmental_2014;
-@tremblay_potential_2002; @zhang_stand_2015].
-These non-climatic and local
+@graignic_geographical_2014; @tremblay_potential_2002; @zhang_stand_2015].
+These
+non-climatic and local drivers may modulate or mask any broad-scale climatic effects [@drobyshev_environmental_2014; @serra-diaz_disturbance_2015;
-drivers may modulate or mask any broad-scale climatic effects [@drobyshev_environmental_2014; @serra-diaz_disturbance_2015; @zhang_stand_2015] and transform a unidirectional signal of regeneration shift into a more complex set of signals with localised areas of relatively high regeneration.
+@zhang_stand_2015] and transform a unidirectional signal of regeneration shift into a more complex set of signals with localised areas of relatively high regeneration.
 Time lags in tree responses may also explain why range shifts are poorly correlated with the warming trends [@sittaro_tree_2017].
 Besides, climate extremes, such as droughts and heat waves, as well as variations in early- and late-season climate, may be more important for several tree life cycle events than gradual changes in mean climate conditions [@boisvertmarsh_divergent_2019;
 @neumann_climate_2017].